open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm.md

 </details>

-### Signing with certificates
+### Signing with Certificates

 The public key from the last example cannot be validated.
 This can be changed by using a certificate instead of a pure public key.
 The certificate is signed by a CA. This ensures the authenticity of the described public key.
-Additionally the common name of the certificate is validated against the issuer attribute of the signature stored in the component descriptor.
+Additionally, the common name of the certificate is validated against the issuer attribute of the signature stored in the component descriptor.

-To create a certificate use the command:
+To create a certificate, use the command:

 ```shell
 ocm create rsakeypair --cacert ca.cert --cakey ca.priv CN=acme.org acme.priv
 ```

 You can use additional attributes of the certificate like `O`, `OU` or `C`.
 See usage for details.
-The certificate can be requested by any offical certificate authority instead.
-It requires the usage types x509.KeyUsageDigitalSignature and x509.ExtKeyUsageCodeSigning.
+The certificate can be requested by any official certificate authority instead.
+It requires the usage types `x509.KeyUsageDigitalSignature` and `x509.ExtKeyUsageCodeSigning`.

-For signing the component version you need to provide the issuer then:
+For signing the component version you need to provide the issuer, then run:

 ```shell
 ocm sign componentversion --signature acme-sig --private-key=acme.priv --issuer acme.org ${OCM_REPO}//${COMPONENT}:${VERSION}